logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_view/feature-vectors.md

 If you want to understand more about the concept of feature vectors, you can refer to [here](../../../concepts/fs/feature_view/online_api.md).

 ## Retrieval
 You can get back feature vectors from either python or java client by providing the primary key value(s) for the feature view.
+Note that filters defined in feature view and training data will not be applied when feature vectors are returned.

 === "Python"
     ```python